 8. Are employees eligible for unemployment benefits during their layoff leave of absence period?

-If placed on layoff leave of absence, employees may apply for an eligibility determination to the Missouri Department of Labor’s Division of Employment Security.
+If placed on layoff leave of absence, employees may apply for an eligibility determination to the Department of Labor’s Division of Employment Security.

 9. What happens to voluntary deductions such as the University’s recreation center, athletic tickets, concert series, alumni donations, United Way donations, or other voluntary deductions other than parking?

 Voluntary deductions will continue as long as you are in paid status including the weeks you are receiving transition assistance payment.
 If you would like to stop these deductions prior to the end of receiving your last payment from the University, you will need to contact each agency or department which is deducting these funds (e.g., recreation center).

 10. What happens to parking deductions?

 Employees should contact their campus Parking and Transportation department.